hdunl/AIChess/README.md

 3. **python-chess**: Install the python-chess library using pip, which provides chessboard manipulation and move validation.
 You can install it using the following command: pip install chess

 4. **Stockfish Chess Engine**: Download and install the Stockfish chess engine.
-You can get it from the official Stockfish website: [https://stockfishchess.org/download/](https://stockfishchess.org/download/)
+You can get it from the official Stockfish website: [https://stockfishchess.org/download/](https://stockfishchess.org/download/).
+Ensure to update the path to stockfish on line 61.

 ## How to Use

-1. **Clone the Repository**: git clone https://github.com/yourusername/chess-ai.git --->  cd chess-ai
+1. **Clone the Repository**: git clone https://github.com/hdunl/AIChess.git --->  cd chess-ai

 2. **Run the Application**: python main.py